Lowen-Lab/BarcodeID/README.md

 This script is designed to take in amplicon sequences that have nucleotide barcodes at specific sites.
 There is no minimum or maximum number of barcodes, but this script currently only permits two possible nucleotides per site (e.g. a barcode at site 33 can be either A or T, but not C or G).
 This script process the illumina sequence files to generate tables that summarize the frequency of all barcodes detected in each sample, as well as reporting alpha and beta diversity indicies for those samples.

+A key feature of barcodeID is that it performs error correction to substantially reduce the influence of spurrious errors from impacting the results.
+BarcodeID does this by creating an error model of all nucleotide substitions from all non-barcoded sites, then using an agglomerative correction algorithm to identify erroneous barcode sequences based on the method employed by DADA2 (PMID: 27214047).
+To account for differences in sampling intensity between samples, barcodeID performs subsampling of all barcodes at multiple levels, then uses linear regression to calculate alpha and beta diversity statistics.

-It is written to perform barcoded amplicon sequence analysis for the Lowen Lab's influenza research, but it should work just as well with any barcoded amplicon library with a similar design.
+It is written to perform barcoded amplicon sequence analysis for the Lowen Lab's influenza research, but it should work just as well with any barcoded amplicon library with biallelic sites.

 # How to use this script